jonykoren/Demo/README.md

-# End-to-end custom Yolov3 model
+# Object Detection - Training custom Yolov3 model
 Using Tensorflow 2, with darknet transfer learning.
 This repository demonstrates how to train your own YOLOv3 model, and uses example of training the following 10 classes: Dog, Balloon, Hat, Shirt, Cat, Woman, Man, Jeans, Coffee, Shorts
+Finally, you can test your model on images, videos and real-time object detection

 ## Clone this repository
 ```